top of page

 Builder's Remedy Catastrophy

 Our city was given approximately two years to prepare and file an acceptable housing element with the state, demonstrating where about 3,000 housing units could potentially be built.
-The requirement was not to build these units--only to make provisions to allow for their potential construction.
+The requirement was not to build these units--only to make provisions which would allow for their potential construction.

-Failure to timely file an acceptable housing element by late 2021 would allow developers to utilize Builder's Remedy laws, enabling them to build without regard to our height limits and zoning, provided their projects included 20% affordable housing.
+As council members, Planning Department staff, and planning commissioners well understood, failure to timely file an acceptable housing element by late 2021 would allow developers to utilize Builder's Remedy laws, enabling them to build without regard to our height limits and zoning, provided their projects included certain percentages of affordable housing.

-Here's a timeline for 2 1/2 years of the city's repeated failures to get our housing element accepted ollowing the 2 years the city had to prepare the housing element:
+Here's the timeline for almost 3 years of the city's repeated failures to get our housing element accepted following the 2 years the city had to prepare the housing elements, as confirmed by the city's website:

-As a consequence of these failures, developers were able to initiate 19 Builder's Remedy projects throughout 2022, 2023, and early 2024, which projects significantly violate our established height limits and zoning regulations:
+As a consequence of these failures, developers were able to initiate the following 19 Builder's Remedy projects throughout 2021, 2022, 2023, and early 2024, which projects significantly violate our established height limits and zoning regulations:

 15 stories, 2 projects, 140 S. Camden and 145 S. Rodeo